rumanstheddy/meteoscope/README.md

+# Wcast
-# Wcast - a free to use weather forecast app
+A free to use weather forecast app